yqrashawn/conflux-portal-docs/docs/en/portal/Best_Practices.md

 4. Press write

-5. Approve the transaction through Conflux Portal (you only pay gas)
+5. Approve the transaction through ConfluxPortal (you only pay gas)

 ### Verify